mdn/content/files/en-us/web/api/performance_api/long_animation_frame_timing/index.md

     - {{domxref("PerformanceScriptTiming.pauseDuration", "script.pauseDuration")}}
       - : A {{domxref("DOMHighResTimeStamp")}} indicating the total time spent by the script in "pausing" synchronous operations, in milliseconds (for example {{domxref("Window.alert()")}} calls, or synchronous {{domxref("XMLHttpRequest")}}s).
     - {{domxref("PerformanceScriptTiming.sourceCharPosition", "script.sourceCharPosition")}}, {{domxref("PerformanceScriptTiming.sourceFunctionName", "script.sourceFunctionName")}}, and {{domxref("PerformanceScriptTiming.sourceURL", "script.sourceURL")}}
       - : Values representing the script character position, function name, and script URL, respectively.
-The source location referenced will be the script entry point, which won't necessarily be the precise location of the script feature that took up the most time.
-For example, if an event handler calls a library, which in turn calls a slow function, the event handler will be reported in the LoAF entry, not the library or the function.
+For example, if an event handler calls a library, which in turn calls a slow function, the event handler will be reported as the `invoker`, and the `source*` fields will report the slow function's name and location.
     - {{domxref("PerformanceScriptTiming.windowAttribution", "script.windowAttribution")}} an {{domxref("PerformanceScriptTiming.window", "script.window")}}
       - : An enumerated value describing the relationship of the container (i.e. top-level document or {{htmlelement("iframe")}}) this script was executed in to the top-level document, and a reference to its {{domxref("Window")}} object.